Ambujkumar909/affiliate-marketing/README.md

-# 🛍️ Affiliate Marketing Automation Tool
+# 🛍️ Smart sales Automation Tool

 This Python-based tool automates affiliate marketing workflows by scraping product data from websites, extracting links, and sending product details to a Telegram channel using a bot.